tkellehe/nerve/README.md

 _Nerve_ is a programming language built around simple neural networks.
 The language is a code golfing language that instead of providing a set of instructions or commands to golf down code, you teach a neural network to complete the challenge.
-It takes a string of characters and returns a a string of characters.
+It takes a string of characters and returns a string of characters.
 This is all powered by [TensorFlow.js](https://www.tensorflow.org/js/).

 ## Alpha